mdtareque/Github-community-repo-notes/tech_notes_n_quick_ref_codes/unix.md

     find . -type f -name *.pom -mtime -1 | xargs ls -lrt {}

+## Bash Navigation
+### HEADS AND TAILS
+ever wanted to copy a few files in the same directory, all of which have same long prefix, like: cp /usr/local/etc/apache/file1.txt /usr/local/etc/apache/file2.txt you can grap and reuse that prefix.
+It's named !#:1:h like: cp /usr/local/etc/apache/file1.txt !#:1:h/file2.txt !#:1:h/file3.txt

+### BASH HISTORY SEARCH AND REPLACE
+      ^string1^string2^ Quick substitution.
+Repeat the last command, replacing string1 with string2.
+Equivalent to ``!!:s/string1/string2/''

+### MORE BASH COMMAND LINE TRICKERY (messing with the history)
+make a directory then move into it: mkdir cgi-bin; cd !#$
+!#$ is shorthand for "the first word of this command".
+If I wanted to pick the third word out of the previous command, that would be: !!:3 (don't forget there is a zeroth word).

+### execute the most recent command the contains the following string:
+!?string

+### globally search replace on the previous line:
+!!:gs/old/new/

 ### Date manipulation
 Add and subtract number of days from a given date